jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 so that the computer can follow the instructions of the programmer.

+In the field of software development, we tend to work on abstraction by adding another layer just like the image above.
+Even nowadays, there is the current trend of no-code & low-code software dev, so that would be another level of abstraction.

 A browser is an app
 that is programmed to run on your local computer.
 So, it adds another layer.